-Argentina’s capital is a city of tango, cupola domes, Belle Époque and wide avenues, so spending time exploring Buenos Aires is one of the top things to do in Argentina for most visitors.
+Argentina’s capital is a city of tango, cupola domes, Belle Époque and wide avenues, so spending time exploring Buenos Aires is one of the top things to do in Argentina for most visitors to the country.

-The city’s heart and soul is in its tango clubs, street markets, museums, parks, barbecue restaurants and, of course, its people.
+The city’s heart and soul are in its tango clubs, street markets, museums, parks, barbecue restaurants and, of course, its people.